htueko/journey_of_seed/README.md

 # Journey of Seed
 **A journey of a seed.**

-Journey of Seed is a demostration of building app from scratch to most possible way.
+Journey of Seed is a demonstration of building app from scratch to most possible way.

 - MVVM design pattern
 - Material Design